-Fun Facts -Bee Clever
+Bee Clever

-- 1. Bees have five eyes! - 2.
-A worker bee can fly up to three miles at a time collecting nectar - 3.
-A bee can visit 100 flowers in one trip - 4.
+- 3. A bee can visit 100 flowers in one trip - 4.
 A single worker bee produces 1/12th of a teaspoon of honey in its lifetime - 5.
-It takes two million flowers to produce a large jar of honey! - 6.
-Bees do a waggle dance to tell other bees where they have found a good nectar source - 7.
-If you are unlucky enough to be stung, the female releases an odour called an alarm pheromone, which smells a bit like bananas and alerts other bees to a danger - 8.
-Bees have been created honey for over 150 million years - 9.
-Not all bees sting, of those that do it is only the females which do - 10.
-Bees have smelly feet according to the University of Bristol!
-It is so they can smell if they or another bee has already visited a flower
+It takes 2 million flowers to produce a large jar of honey! - 6.
+Bees do a waggle dance to tell other bees where they have found a good nectar source. - 7.
+If you are unlucky enough to be stung, the female releases an odour called an alarm pheromone, which smells a bit like bananas and alerts other bees to a danger. - 8.
+Bees have been created honey for over one hundred and fifty million years - 9.
+Not all bees sting, of those that do it is only the females which do 10.Bees have smelly feet according to the University of Bristol!
+It is so they can smell if they or another bee has already visited a flower.